newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/pharmacy-cds.md

 urlSlug: pharmacy-cds
 name: Apply for Your Pharmacy’s Controlled Dangerous Substance (CDS) Registration
 webflowName: "Pharmacy: Controlled Dangerous Substance Registration"
-summaryDescriptionMd: >-
+summaryDescriptionMd: >
   You need CDS registration if you or your business dispense Controlled Dangerous Substances.
 You must already have a [New Jersey Board of Pharmacy (BOP) permit](https://www.njconsumeraffairs.gov/phar/Applications/Pharmacy-Permit-Application.pdf) before applying for CDS registration.

-  If you are applying for CDS Automated Medication System (AMS) registration, you must first contact the BOP at njbpoffice@dca.njoag.gov.
-You can only submit a CDS AMS application upon approval from the BOP.
 industryId:
   - pharmacy
 callToActionText: "Apply for My Pharmacy’s CDS Registration "